-The Los Angeles Unified School District (LAUSD) Intern Credentialing and Added Authorization Program (iCAAP) for teachers has a history of successfully preparing educators to provide effective instruction to all students in a large urban setting.
+The Los Angeles Unified School District (LAUSD) Intern, Credentialing, and Added Authorization Program (iCAAP) for teachers has a history of successfully preparing educators to provide effective instruction to all students in a large urban setting.
 A fully accredited California Commission on Teacher Credentialing (CCTC) teacher preparation program, iCAAP is tuition-free for all Interns/Candidates.
-More than 13,000 teachers have earned their California teaching credential through LAUSD since 1983.
+More than 13,000 teachers have earned their California teaching credential through LAUSD since 1984.

 The iCAAP Teacher Induction program prepares Education Specialists and District Intern graduates for the California Clear Credential.
-The intent of the 24-month program is to provide an opportunity for each Candidate to grow in their capacity as a teacher through an individualized program of reflection led and supported by like-credentialed Lead Mentors.
+The intent of the 24-month program is to provide an opportunity for each Candidate to grow in their capacity as a teacher through an individualized program of reflection supported and directed by like-credentialed Lead Mentors.

-In addition, iCAAP has six added authorization programs for credentialed teachers: Autism Spectrum Disorder; Early Childhood Special Education; and Bilingual – Spanish, Korean, Mandarin, or French.
-The Reading and Literacy Added Authorization was submitted to the CCTC Initial Program Review in March 2019 to address the needs of the District to close the reading and literacy gap.
+In addition, iCAAP has six added authorization programs for credentialed teachers:• Autism Spectrum Disorder;• Early Childhood Special Education;• Bilingual Spanish; Bilingual Korean; Bilingual Mandarin; Bilingual French;• Reading and Literacy Added Authorization, submitted to the CCTC Initial Program Review in March 2019.
+The Added Authorization will formally address the need of the District to close the reading and literacy gap.
+Anticipated implementation – Winter 2019.